Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 Introduction

-equilibria (VLE) exist at the temperature TC1
+Liquids and vapor-liquid equilibria (VLE) exist at the temperature TC1

-been commonly used for the analyses of high-pressure VLE.
-However, a very
+The Equation-of-states approaches have been commonly used for the analyses of

-limited number of investigations tried to apply thermodynamics to binary VLE
+high-pressure VLE.
+However, a very limited number of investigations tried to

-analyses at temperatures, TC1
+apply thermodynamics to binary VLE analyses at temperatures, TC1

-hypothetical liquids are needed above the critical temperature of lower
+< TC2, because hypothetical liquids are needed above the

-boiling-point substances.
-The reduced temperature of the component i,
+critical temperature of lower boiling-point substances.
+The reduced temperature

-Clapeyron temperature factor, 1-1/Tri, at the temperature
+proportional to the Clapeyron temperature factor, 1-1/Tri, at

-range, 0.7TCi < T < TCi.
+the temperature range, 0.7TCi < T < TCi.

 Therefore, it is natural to extend the proportionality to the temperature range